bessagroup/f3dasm/docs/source/rst_doc_files/classes/design/experimentdata.rst

 .. warning ::

     If you don't provide a :class:`~f3dasm.design.Domain` object, the domain will be inferred from the input data.
+    Constructing the dataframe by inferring it from samples can be useful if you have a large number of parameters and you don't want to manually specify the domain.
     This will be done by looking at the data-type and boundaries of the input data.
     However, this is not recommended as it can lead to unexpected results.